intenovation/mailcache/src/main/java/com/intenovation/mailcache/CacheMode.md

 - **Exceptions**:
     - Throws `MessagingException` when attempting to append messages
     - Throws `MessagingException` when attempting to modify message flags
-    - Throws `MessagingException` when attempting to rename folders
+    - Throws `MessagingException` when attempting to rename or Create folders
     - Does not throw exceptions for read operations

 ### ACCELERATED